UBC-MDS/programming-in-python-for-data-science/slides/module1_01.md

 ---

-This code produces the following output
+This object df looks like this

 ```out